AriusX7/tvm-assistant/README.md

 Once you have all the prerequisites, you'll need to follow these steps:

 Firstly, you'd need to create PostgreSQL database and tables.
 Make sure you have installed PostgreSQL correctly and added it to your `PATH`.
-Instructions to that so can be found on Google.
+Instructions to do that can be found on Google.
 [DigitalOcean has a very informative guide for installing PostgreSQL on Ubuntu 18.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04).

 To see if you have PostgreSQL, run this command in terminal: